Injury Attorneys | Restoring LivesTM

-There are several issues that must be addressed by an Indianapolis personal injury lawyer when dealing with a spinal cord injury, including payment of medical bills, treatment and rehabilitation, insurance coverage, and ultimately the recovery of damages for your injury.
+There are several issues that must be addressed by an attorney when dealing with a spinal cord injury, including payment of medical bills, treatment and rehabilitation, insurance coverage, and ultimately the recovery of damages for your injury.

 A spinal cord injury may result from a traumatic blow to the spine that fractures, compresses, or dislocates one or more vertebrae.
 A spinal cord injury can be defined as complete, resulting in total loss of function below the point of injury, or incomplete, which can leave some degree of sensation and control intact.

-Injuries of this nature can be incurred in a variety of circumstances, such as:
+Injuries of this nature can be incurred in a variety of circumstances, such as the following:

-Additional symptoms such as pain or sensitivity to stimuli, muscle spasms, bowel and bladder problems, and sexual dysfunction may also develop.
+Additional symptoms—such as pain or sensitivity to stimuli, muscle spasms, bowel and bladder problems, or sexual dysfunction—may also develop.
 Spinal cord injury patients are also prone to developing secondary medical problems, such as bladder infections, lung infections, and bedsores.
 Special equipment and accommodations may become necessary for day-to-day living.